Undergraduate Degrees offered

 Bachelor of Music (BM)

 Applicants in all concentrations except Composition must audition on an instrument or voice for admission to the School of Music.
-See Audition Preparation for specific audition requirements.
+See Studio Auditions for specific audition requirements.
 Prospective Composition majors must submit a portfolio of previous compositions for review.
 See Composition application requirements for details.

 Bachelor of Musical Arts (BMA)